huntdatacenter/docs/docs/do-science/faq/compute.md

 ### Will my running jobs be affected?

 Yes.
 We need to restart your home machines and all running jobs on this machine will be stopped during upgrades.
-Jobs running on IAAS and Blue machines will not be affected.
+Jobs running on IAAS and spot machines will not be affected.

 ### Will I be notified?